-Article 5.4 of the CA Anti-Doping Policy (ADP) outlines the obligations of athletes, including the provision whereabouts information.
+Article 5.4 of the AusCycling Anti-Doping Policy (ADP) outlines the obligations of athletes, including the provision whereabouts information.
 In practice, this means timely and accurate information regarding your training and competition programs and your contact details relevant to where you will be located within a given period.
-The Australian protocols for compliance with this obligation are determined in conjunction with Sport Integrity Australia (SIA) in accordance with Art 5.4 of the CA ADP; information is required on a quarterly basis by entering your information into the athlete whereabouts online system (ADAMS).
+The Australian protocols for compliance with this obligation are determined in conjunction with Sport Integrity Australia (SIA) in accordance with Art 5.4 of the AusCycling ADP; information is required on a quarterly basis by entering your information into the athlete whereabouts online system (ADAMS).

 For further information from SIA on Whereabouts click here.